Hybrid operating room: Orthopedic trauma surgery

-Complex fractures like pelvis fractures, calcaneus or tibia head fractures, etc. need an exact placement of screws and other surgical implants to allow quickest possible treatment of the patients.
+Complex fractures like pelvis fractures, calcaneal, or tibia head fractures, etc. need an exact placement of screws and other surgical implants to allow quickest possible treatment of the patients.
 Minimally invasive surgical approaches result in less trauma for the patient and quicker recovery.
-However, the risk of malpositionins, revisions and nerval damage cannot be underestimated (Malposition and revision rates of different imaging modalities for percutaneous iliosacral screw fixation following pelvic fractures: a systematic review and meta-analysis).
-The possibility of the use of an angio system with a spatial resolution of 0.1 mm, the large field of view to image the entire pelvis in one image and the high kW rate allows the surgeon high precision images while not impairing hygiene (floor mounted systems) or access to the patient (CT).
-Degenerative spine surgery, traumatic spinal fractures, oncologic fractures or scoliosis surgery are other types of surgery that can be optimized in a hybrid OR.
+However, the risk of malpositionins, revisions, and nerval damage cannot be underestimated (Malposition and revision rates of different imaging modalities for percutaneous iliosacral screw fixation following pelvic fractures: a systematic review and meta-analysis).
+The possibility of the use of an angio system with a spatial resolution of 0.1 mm, the large field of view to image the entire pelvis in one image and the high kW rate allows the surgeon high precision images while not impairing hygiene (floor-mounted systems) or access to the patient (CT).
+Degenerative spine surgery, traumatic spinal fractures, oncologic fractures, or scoliosis surgery are other types of surgery that can be optimized in a hybrid OR.
 The large field of view and the high kW rate allow to optimally image even obese patients.
 Navigations systems or the use of integrated laser guidance can support and improve the workflow.